 Why "Durable" Matters

-A standard power of attorney can lose its force the moment the principal becomes incapacitated.
-A durable power of attorney is different.
-It is designed to survive exactly that scenario.
-This statute confirms that an agent acting under a durable power of attorney retains full authority even after the principal loses capacity.
+A standard power of attorney can lose its force when the principal becomes incapacitated.
+A durable power of attorney works differently.
+It survives that exact scenario.

 All acts done by an agent pursuant to a durable power of attorney during any period of disability or incapacity of the principal have the same effect and inure to the benefit of and bind the principal and the principal's successors in interest as if the principal were not incapacitated or a person with a disability.